Save it for later!

 The original Elfa design

-Another important change was the space above the drawers where you see “Short Hang” on the design above and a valet rod.
-The truth is, we don’t wash any delicate items that need to be hung to dry.
+Another significant change was the space above the drawers where you see “Short Hang” on the design above and a valet rod.
+The truth is, we don’t wash any delicate items that require hanging to dry.

-I have created a wardrobe for daily use that only has machine washable items and Addie’s work clothes go to the dry cleaner, so it’s really not the best use of space for us.
+I have created a wardrobe for daily use that consists only of machine-washable items, and Addie’s work clothes are sent to the dry cleaner, so it’s not the most efficient use of space for us.

 Tip: plan your space to work for your family needs.
 A rod with hangers may look great in a catalog but if you won’t use why buy it?

-The short hang rod space still there and was later changed to hold a shelf.
+The short hanging rod space is still present and was later modified to accommodate a shelf.

 Our newly organized laundry area.